johan-fe/jmeter_ssh_maxi_plugin/jmeter-ssh-sampler/README.md

 Maven retrieves the following dependencies:

 * SSH functionality is provided by the JSch library
-* JMeter 2.3+ is capable of running this plugin, tested mainly on 3.1
+* JMeter 2.3+ should be capable of running this plugin, tested mainly on 3.1

-Built with:
+Built with
 -----------
-Eclipse Oxygen and Eclipse Mars on Windows
+Eclipse Oxygen and Eclipse Mars on Windows, but should work fine with other environments too

 Contributing
 ------------